jhjourdan/C11parser/README.md

 particularly difficult to handle in a correct C parser.
 They are all valid C11 fragments, except for:
   - The files whose name finishes with .fail.c
-  - `atomic_parenthesis.c`, which represent an unecessary restriction in the syntax presented in the C11 standard.
+  - `atomic_parenthesis.c`, which represent an unnecessary restriction in the syntax presented in the C11 standard.